Coderrob/pinata-ipfs-scripts-for-nft-projects/README.md

 - `calculate-cids.js` - calculate the IPFS hash CID for every file in a specified folder
 - `calculate-hashes.js` - calculate the sha256 hash for every file in a specified folder
 - `download-cids.js` - downloads every pinned file from Pinata for an API account
-- `upload-files.js` - uploads the condents of a specified folder and pins each individual file in Pinata
+- `upload-files.js` - uploads the contents of a specified folder and pins each individual file in Pinata
 - `upload-folder.js` - uploads the contents of a specified folder and pins the folder container and its contents

 ### Getting Started